Top

 Amalgam pollutes our environment

-Amalgam pollutes 1) water via dental clinic releases and human waste; 2) air via cremation, dental clinic emissions, sludge incineration, and respiration; and 3) land via landfills, burials, and fertilizer.
-Once in the environment, dental mercury converts to its even more toxic form, methylmercury, and becomes a major source of mercury in the fish people eat.
-Dental mercury in the environment can cause brain damage and neurological problems, especially for children and the unborn babies, according to the United States Environmental Protection Agency.
+Amalgam pollutes 1) water via dental clinic releases and human waste; 2) air via cremation, dental clinic emissions, sludge incineration and respiration; and 3) land via landfills, burials and fertilizer.
+Once in the environment, dental mercury converts to its even more toxic form, methylmercury, and becomes a major source of mercury contamination in seafood.
+When eaten, the methlymercury can cause brain damage and neurological problems, especially for children and unborn babies, according to the U.S. Environmental Protection Agency (EPA).

 2